 Jane Kennedy was one of Mary Queen of Scots’ attendants during Mary’s imprisonment in England.
 She was with her from 1569 until her execution.
-Her parentage is uncertain, but she was not the daughter of Gilbert, 3rd earl of Cassilles.
+Jane was not the daughter of Gilbert, 3rd earl of Cassilles.
 That Jane Kennedy (actually Jean) married in Scotland and had children.
 The Jane who went to England was one of the two women with Mary on the scaffold.
 After the execution, Mary’s ladies were held at Fotheringay until July 30, when they were taken to Peterborough Cathedral for Mary’s funeral.
 It was September before they were finally released and allowed to leave England.
-Before she returned to Scotland, Jane sought out the countess of Arundel to deliver to her a rosary Mary had wanted her to have.
+Before she returned to Scotland, Jane sought out the countess of Arundel to deliver a rosary Queen Mary wanted her to have.
 Once in Scotland, Jane had the unpleasant duty of describing his mother’s last hours to King James.
-Jane married Andrew Melville of Garvock (d.1617), master of King James’s household, in 1588.
-In 1589, Jane was chosen as one of the ladies who would escort Anne of Denmark to Scotland to marry King James.
-On the way to meet Anne’s ship in Leith, the smaller craft Jane was aboard struck another vessel and Jane was among those who drowned in the shipwreck.
+In 1588, Jane married Andrew Melville of Garvock (d.1617), master of King James’s household.
+In 1589, she was chosen as one of the ladies who would escort Anne of Denmark to Scotland to marry King James.
+On the way to meet Anne’s ship in Leith, the smaller craft Jane was aboard struck another vessel and Jane was among those drowned in the shipwreck.
 Portrait: shown in the memorial portrait of Mary Queen of Scots commissioned by Elizabeth Curle.

 ELIZABETH KENNETT (d.
 September 3, 1584) (maiden name unknown)